-In our opinion, the financial statement referred to above presents fairly, in all material respects, the financial position of Smart Trust 328 as of July 25, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of financial condition, including the trust portfolio on pages A-8 through A-12, of Smart Trust 437 (the "Trust") as of July 25, 2019, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of July 25, 2019, in conformity with accounting principles generally accepted in the United States of America.